Recruit a New Apprentice

 Once the Staff Request has been approved, in conjunction with your local HR Team please share the final job description with the Apprenticeship Team and the training provider for review.

-On a weekly basis, the Apprenticeship Team will screen the applications received and invite eligible applicants to submit a 500-word expression of interest specific to your vacancy.
+On a weekly basis, the Training Provider will screen the applications received and send you only the eligible applicants.

-Applications and expressions of interest will be sent to you to shortlist.
+Applications and CV will be shared with you to shortlist.

 You may wish to ask the training provider to sit on the interview panel, or to assist with other selection methods.
 Please provide feedback to any unsuccessful candidates who were interviewed, referring to the selection criteria for the role.